 Why You'll Love This Beef Shepherd's Pie Recipe?

 - Comforting - This is the ultimate comfort food!
-Mashed potatoes are pilled on top of a meat filling and baked until the top is slightly crispy, what's not to love about it?
+Mashed potatoes are piled on top of a meat filling and baked until the top is slightly crispy.
+What's not to love about it?

 Ingredients You'll Need

-- Olive Oil - Used to saute the vegetables briefly to soften them a bit.
-May use avocado oil or any neutral oil instead.
+- Olive Oil - Used to sauté the vegetables briefly to soften them.
+You can use avocado oil or any neutral cooking oil instead.

-- Onion - Adds an earthy and slightly sweet flavor to the ground beef mixture.
-Use white onion or any yellow onion that you prefer.
+- Onion - Adds an earthy, slightly sweet flavor to the ground beef mixture.
+Use a white or yellow onion, whichever you prefer.

-- Carrot - You may use baby carrots or chop whole carrots into even-sized pieces.
-Adds another slightly sweet vegetable to the pie.
+- Carrot - Adds color and a touch of sweetness.
+You can use baby carrots or chop whole carrots into even-sized pieces so they cook evenly.

-- Garlic - Gives the pie an earthly and intense flavor.
+- Garlic - Brings an earthy, savory punch.
 Use more if you prefer a stronger garlic flavor.

-- Ground Beef - The main ingredient needed to make the savory pie filling.
-Any ground beef mix you prefer will work for this recipe.
+- Ground Beef - The main ingredient for the savory pie filling.
+Any ground beef mix you like will work.
 I love using lean ground beef or ground chuck with an 80/20 fat ratio.

-- All-Purpose Flour - Helps to thicken the meat mixture, cornstarch could be used as a substitute.
+- All-Purpose Flour - Helps thicken the meat mixture so it's saucy, not soupy.
+Cornstarch can be used as a substitute.

-- Tomato Paste - Adds thickness, acid, and a delicious savory flavor to the shepherds pie.
+- Tomato Paste - Adds richness, body, and a touch of acidity for a deeper savory flavor in the shepherd's pie filling.

-- Beef Broth - The base liquid of the meat mixture that helps the meat and vegetables to become tender and flavorful.
-Beef stock or chicken broth could be used as a substitute.
+- Beef Broth - The base liquid for the meat mixture that helps the beef and vegetables become tender and flavorful.
+Beef stock or even chicken broth can be used instead.

-- Red Wine - Any dry red wine that you prefer will work.
-This helps to deepen the flavor of the beef.
-It can be omitted.
+- Red Wine - Any dry red wine you enjoy drinking will work.
+It deepens the flavor of the beef, but can be omitted if you prefer.

 - Frozen Vegetables - Any combination of frozen vegetables can be added, but I prefer to use peas, carrots, and corn.

-- Salt and Ground Black Pepper - This helps to bring out the other ingredient flavors and prevents the shepherd's pie from tasting flat and bland.
-Adjust as needed.
+- Salt and Ground Black Pepper - Essential for bringing out all the other flavors, so the shepherd's pie doesn't taste flat.
+Season to taste and adjust as needed.

-- Potatoes - Use Yukon Gold Potatoes, Russet Potatoes, or a mixture of them both.
-Yukon Golds are my favorite to use because they are small and buttery.
-Russet potatoes are starchy, hearty, and easy to locate in grocery stores year-round.
+- Potatoes - Use Yukon Gold potatoes, Russet potatoes, or a mix of both.
+Yukon Golds are small and naturally buttery.
+Russets are starchy, hearty, and easy to find year-round.

-- Butter - Adds rich and buttery flavor to the mashed potatoes.
-Use salted butter or unsalted butter whichever you prefer.
-Allow the butter to soften to room temperature or use melted butter for easier mixing.
+- Butter - Adds richness and buttery flavor to the mashed potatoes.
+Use salted or unsalted butter.
+Let it soften to room temperature or melt it for easier mixing.

-- Milk - Use whole milk to smooth out the starchy potatoes and melt them into a creamy mash.
-Heavy cream may be used as a substitute if you love thicker mashed potatoes.
-Use warm milk for easier mixing.
+- Milk - Whole milk helps smooth out the potatoes and turn them into a creamy mash.
+Heavy cream can be used instead if you love extra-rich mashed potatoes.
+Warm milk blends in more easily.

-- Cheese - Shredded cheddar cheese is added to the creamy mashed potatoes to add a more cheesy savory flavor.
-Parmesan cheese could be used instead.
+- Cheese - Shredded cheddar cheese is mixed into the mashed potatoes for a cheesy, savory topping.
+Parmesan or a blend of both can also be used.

 See the recipe card below for exact ingredient quantities and instructions.